collective/transmogrify.ploneremote/README.rst

 :creation-key:
   Key of the field to determine if item should be created.
 Defaults to '_creation_flag'

+:alias-key:
+  Key of the field with a path of where the original content was found such as by `transmogrifier.webcrawler`. `transmogrify.ploneremote.remoteredirector` will set this path as an alias which allows the constructor to find the same content if it is run a second time even if a the items desired path has changed.
+Defaults to '_origin_path'.

 :create-condition:
   TAL expression to determine if item should be added.
 Defaults to 'python:True'